 Cynics critical of nonprofits might say that “Our People” are any they can profit from.
 The on-site affordable units meant no money for the local nonprofit affordable housing groups, whereas the off-site affordable project will direct millions of dollars into the hands of the groups who objected to affordable housing for nurses, teachers and their families.
-They’ll put a funders-attracting label on it, like “Step-Up Housing,” which are commonly known as apartments, in less doctrinaire cities around the world.
-Apartments that feature toilets, kitchenettes, showers and fire sprinklers.

 But why did we have to choose between on-site and off-site affordable?
 A city not hostile to housing development would have found a way to leverage the developer’s investment of $370 million so we could have achieved both, not to mention more permanently affordable arts space.
 New York City, for example, would have leveraged the developer’s project with 33% more buildable space in exchange for more affordable units (or arts space).

 Why don’t we leverage to build more affordable units in San Francisco?
 It’s my understanding Home-SF, championed by Supervisor Katy Tang, is an attempt to do so.
 That program was not in place yet for 950, though it would not have mattered if it was.
 The director of a local housing clinic, Randy Shaw, threatened to sue the project if it went over the zoned height limit, regardless if the height/density bonus produced additional affordable housing units.
 This limited the project to be consistent with the height of the Warfield Theatre and other structures built for a city that existed one hundred years ago.